-All the while Charles Thomas was in secret negotiations with Henry J. Kaiser about selling him the rights to the Playboy car which he had designed.
+All the while Charles Thomas was in secret negotiations with Henry J. Kaiser about selling him the rights to his design for the Playboy.
 Kaiser was looking to balance his company’s lineup of luxurious full sized cars with an inexpensive small one that he’d always wanted to build.
 The Playboy offered him a way to do it cheaply.
 Kaiser’s offer was a $333,000 payout to both Horwitz and Richardson, and similarly valued consulting contract to Thomas to get the Playboy into production under the Kaiser name.
-This arrangement likely offered the last best chance to get the Playboy into full production (it would have also spared us the homely little Henry J that Kaiser built instead)
+This arrangement likely offered the last best chance to get the Playboy into full production (it would have also spared us the homely little mutt that Kaiser built instead)

 But it wasn’t meant to be.
 Horwitz rejected the deal and convinced Richardson to side with him.
-Funding never materialized for Horowitz’ Playboy 2.0 scheme, however.
+Funding never did materialize for Horowitz’ Playboy 2.0 scheme.
 The company slid into bankruptcy early in 1950.
 Playboy built a total of 97 cars over its 3-year saga.
-In the end, Tucker, much more famous because Hollywood made a movie about it, sold but half as many cars.
+In the end, Tucker, much more famous because Hollywood made a movie about it.
+In the real world, however, it built half as many cars as Playboy.
 Small solace for the boys from Buffalo.

 The legacy of the Playboy managed to survive… although not in a way that its founders might have imagined.
 In 1953, a young publisher named Hugh Heffner was struggling to find a name for a new men’s lifestyle magazine he was starting.
 A friend of his, a Mr. Eldon Sellers, recalled a company his mother had worked for that had since gone bankrupt.